 3. Put Some Sweet Orange Essential Oil on Your Wrists

 Something that I'm personally a huge fan of is essential oils.
 They smell great, they last a long time and they've got a myriad of health benefits.
-On the sweet orange oil tip, something that it has the ability to do is not only reduce anxiety and stress levels but give you a boost of energy if you're feeling particularly fatigued as well.
+On the sweet orange oil tip, something that it has the ability to do is not only reduce anxiety and stress levels but also give you a boost of energy if you're feeling particularly fatigued as well.
 As a bonus, something else that's cool about this scent is it can help to offer up some mental clarity.
 Just dab a bit on your wrists.
 The reasons why are because 1) that part of your body is a pulse point and 2) your radial artery runs along your wrists which makes it easier for essential oils to be absorbed into your bloodstream.

 In other words, if you want a quick "hit" of the oil's benefits, your wrists can make that happen for you.